-The committee comprises four independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Paul Coby and Tim Wade and the Board Chairman (“Chairman”), David Bennett.
+The committee comprises four independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Elena Novokreshchenova and Tim Wade and the Board Chairman (“Chairman”), David Bennett.

 More information on the Remuneration Committee’s role and responsibilities can be found in the Remuneration Committee Charter.

 - I. Consider and implement the remuneration arrangements of the Chairman, executive directors of the Group (each an "Executive Director"), members of the VMUK Leadership Team ("Leadership Team"), and the Group Company Secretary for approval by the Board;

 - II.
 Consider and approve the remuneration arrangements of any other senior executives and employees covered by the PRA and the FCA Senior Management Arrangements, Systems and Controls Remuneration Code ("Remuneration Code") whilst having regard for remuneration scales and structure across the Group.

 Details of the Committee meetings are provided in the Group’s Annual Report and Accounts.
 More information on the Committee’s terms of reference can be found in the Remuneration Charter.

 The remuneration for all Material Risk Takers (“MRT”), as captured under the regulatory regimes impacting the Group, noted below, is approved by the Committee.